-The changes to the 2014 CFA Level 2 exam are not as extensive as we’ve seen in the past but there are a few important differences.
+The changes to the 2014 Level II CFA Program exam are not as extensive as we’ve seen in the past but there are a few important differences.
 There are seven new readings and a few ones that have been dropped.
 All the new readings will have new LOS, though they may be similar to past LOS.

 If you’re new to the exam, I wouldn’t change my study schedule too much for the curriculum changes but make sure you have a good grasp of the material.
 Those repeating the exam will want to focus on the new material since most of the old material will be relatively fresh in your mind.